 One of the best ways to learn is to write your own code as often as possible, so here are three ways you should try extending this app to make sure you fully understand what’s going on.

 Arrowshape – having it point straight up is fine.
 This could be a rectangle/triangle-style arrow, or perhaps three lines, or maybe something else depending on what kind of arrow you want to draw.

 ColorCyclingRectangleshape that is the rectangular cousin of

-ColorCyclingCircle, allowing us to control the position of the gradient using a property.
+ColorCyclingCircle, allowing us to control the position of the gradient using one or more properties.

 Hacking with Swift+ subscribers can get a complete video solution for this checkpoint here: Solution to Drawing.
 If you don’t already subscribe, you can start a free trial today.